Louis de Mauris, Vicomte de Malartic: Early life and career

 He was born on 1 March 1769; he attended the French Military School at the age of 14.
 He graduated in 1784 and was commissioned a sub-lieutenant.
 He joined the French Guards as an ensign, and in 1789 transferred to the artillery company in that unit.

 Military campaigns in United States

 As the French Revolution unfolded, he left France in 1790 following the disbanding of the French Guards for the United States.
 Once there he moved to Gallipolis, a frontier settlement in Ohio.
-He participated in two military campaigns against the Indian tribes of the Northwest frontier during his time on the frontier.
+He participated in two military campaigns against the Native American tribes of the Northwest frontier during his time on the frontier.

 In 1791, Malartic served as a volunteer aide-de-camp for Major General Arthur St. Clair in his operation against the Indians of the Northwest frontier that culminated in the disastrous battle at the Wabash river known as St. Clair's Defeat and the destruction of the U.S. Army.
 Malartic himself was wounded at the battle.